 What is beta (β) in stock investing?

-How beta feeds the quantum model and position sizing
+How beta feeds forecasting and position sizing

 Frequently asked questions